Casey Anthony Keeps a Low Profile After Daughter Caylee’s Murder Trial: See Rare Photos Over The Years

 Following a six-week trial, Casey was acquitted of the murder charge, the aggravated child abuse charge and the aggravated manslaughter of a child charge in July 2011.
 However, a jury found her guilty of four counts of providing false information to police.
 She was sentenced to four years in prison, one year for each count.
 Since she had already served three years in prison — and exhibited good behavior — she only owed 10 more days at the time of her sentencing.
-Her acquittal was met with major public outrage, so much that the jurors on the case claimed they received death threats after their names were revealed in October 2011.
+Her acquittal was met with major public outrage, so much so that the jurors claimed they received death threats after their names were revealed in October 2011.

 In 2013, Casey filed for bankruptcy.
 Claiming she had zero income at the time, she explained in a meeting with creditors that she was surviving off the support of friends sending her cash and gift cards.

 Following a short-lived photography business in 2016, Casey launched a private investigation firm under the name “Case Research & Consulting Services LLC” in December 2020.

 While some initially thought the aspiring photographer was starting the company to investigate her daughter’s death, a source close to Casey clarified to People in January 2021, “That’s a closed chapter.
 She’s not starting a company to get answers about Caylee.
 She wants to help other wrongfully accused people, especially women, and help them get justice.”

 Ten years following the infamous acquittal, her lawyer José Báez admitted in an interview with Fox35 in November 2021, “I think people who were not intimately involved with the case really, truly, do not know all the players.”
 He added, “Even those who were intimately involved will never know all the answers.”

 Casey was originally going to write a book about her experience, but she instead participated in the Peacock docuseries Casey Anthony: Where the Truth Lies, which dropped on November 29, 2022.